AdobeDocs/experience-manager-65.en/help/forms/developing/application-manager-client-java-api.md

 }
 ```

-## Quick Start (SOAP mode): Getting the applications using the Java API {#quick-start-soap-mode-getting-the-applications-using-the-java-api}
+## Quick Start (SOAP mode): Getting the applications using the Java&trade; API {#quick-start-soap-mode-getting-the-applications-using-the-java-api}

-The following Java code example gets the applications using the Java API.
+The following Java&trade; code example gets the applications using the Java&trade; API.

-**note**: Getting AEM Forms Application API, getApplications(), returns only deployed applications.
+**Note**: Getting AEM Forms Application API, getApplications(), returns only deployed applications.

 ```java
 /*